codemod-com/codemod/apps/ai/README.md

 ```
 Server needs to run ***before*** frontend app is loaded (refresh the app once the connection with ws is established)

+After each server crash a UI needs to be refreshed.

 ## Running the Evaluation
 To run the evaluation on the full registry, run the following commands:
 ```